sveltejs/sapper/site/content/docs/09-building.md

 By default, Sapper builds your site only for the latest versions of modern evergreen browsers.

-If you are using Rollup, you can use the `--legacy` flag to build two bundles: one for modern browsers and one for legacy browsers like Internet Explorer.
-Sapper will then serve up the correct bundle at runtime.
+If you are using Rollup, you can use the `--legacy` flag to build two bundles: one for modern browsers and one for legacy browsers like Internet Explorer[1].
+Sapper will then serve up the correct bundle[2] at runtime.

 You may wish to add this flag to a script in your `package.json`:
 ```